What if I do not pay enough tax?

 What rate of tax am I paying?

 Most people on low to average earnings pay tax at the basic rate of 20%.
 But if you are on a low income and have some bank or building society interest, you may be entitled to pay tax at a reduced rate of 0% on some or all of that interest.
-If you receive a P800 for 2016/17, a reduced rate of 0% may apply to your savings interest up to a maximum of £5,000.
+If you receive a P800 for 2017/18, a reduced rate of 0% may apply to your savings interest up to a maximum of £5,000.
 Entitlement to this rate depends on your other income.
+Note that Scottish taxpayers may have different tax rates and bands applied to some of their income.

 Did you have an extra pay day in the tax year?